TheDaniel3131/idling-non-steam-games/README.md

 <hr>

 ## Create a Shell Script (.sh)
 First, create a custom shell script.
 You can do it like how I do below.
-You can change to anything basically.
+You can change to anything.
 For examples:

 ```Bash